krutarth31/subspark/README.md

 Sellers can also purchase products from other sellers.
 When logged in as a seller, the sidebar includes a Purchases link so you can access all buyer features.
 Use the **Change Payment Method** action on your purchases to manage saved cards through Stripe's billing portal.
-Set `STRIPE_PORTAL_CONFIG_ID` in `.env.local` with your billing portal configuration ID so the portal session can be created successfully.
+Sellers get their own portal configuration as soon as their Stripe account is created during onboarding.
+The platform will fall back to `STRIPE_PORTAL_CONFIG_ID` from `.env.local` if a seller configuration isn't stored yet.